 The process of pursuing a personal injury claim is rarely as simple as presenting a statement of what happened, how you feel, and how much you expect to recover in damages.

 People often come into cases with serious misconceptions, and these issues can lead to claims being lost entirely or settled on less than favorable terms.
+You may be wondering what happens if you lose a car accident lawsuit or another type of personal injury lawsuit.
 Here are several things that cases that were lost often had in common, and considerations to help you avoid making the same mistake.